TinfFoil/defXlink/README.md

 - The Wikipedia article has to be sentencized, i.e. tokenized in sentences.
 We use `SpaCy` for the English articles and `sentence_splitter` for Italian articles;
 - Let the model do the work for you.
 If you are curious, most of the code is freely available on [the Huggingface website](https://huggingface.co/course/chapter3/3?fw=pt);
 - ✏️ You can modify the final lines of the code according to the output you wish to get from the model.

+That should be it.
+Enjoy the coding ride! 😄